-Any veteran receiving GI Bill benefits while attending Warner Pacific College is required to obtain transcripts from all previously attended schools and submit them to the college for review of prior credit.
+Any student receiving veteran's benefits while attending Warner Pacific College is required to obtain transcripts from all previously attended schools and submit them to the college for review of prior credit.

 Loans

 Loan eligibility is listed on the student aid award letter and processed by the Office of Student Financial Services.
 The Office of Student Financial Services will process the awards in the amount stated on the award letter unless notified by the student of a reduction.